Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Transfer restart:

-Protocol-based mechanism whereby a transfer can be restarted at the point at which it was interrupted.
+Protocol- based mechanism whereby a transfer can be restarted at the point at which it was interrupted.
 Depending on the protocol used, the transfer restarts at the current record (ODETTE) or at the last synchronization point acknowledged (PeSIT) prior to the transfer interrupt.